On this page:

 - Dogs are not meant to be surprise gifts.
 The application must be in the name and address of the potential adopter and they need to be involved in the process.
 We regularly contacted by people who want to adopt a dog for their parents or grandparents, etc. We are huge proponents of the positive effects of companion animals, but they need to be involved in the process.
 Another way to help a family member or friend would be a sponsorship of the adoption donation for their future family member.

-Our volunteers are processing hundreds of applications at any point in time and it does generally take several weeks to process an application.
+- Our volunteers are processing hundreds of applications at any point in time and it does generally take several weeks to process an application.
 Please refrain from requesting updates on your application if it has been less than 3 weeks.
 When you submit an application, you will receive an automated email telling you that your application has been successfully submitted.
 If you have not received this email, please check your SPAM folder.
-(NOTE: if you submitted your application using an @yahoo.com or @hotmail.com email address,
+(NOTE: if you submitted your application using an @yahoo.com or @hotmail.com email address, please be sure to mark our email domain as a safe sender)

 - Adoption application is completed online on our Forms/Applications page and submitted automatically to Ohio Fuzzy Pawz.